ktr-skmt/werewolfworld/README.md

 ## Version

+Release the protocol 0.1 (wild) at 3 November, 2017.

-Our plan is to release the protocol 0.1 (wild) at 3 November.
-Until then, no version is available.
+Our plan is to release the protocol 0.2 at 10 October, 2018.

 ## Update history